tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 If your theory is not strong, or your predictions are frequently going in both ways (e.g., both positive and negative), it is better to keep it to **expectations**, rather than writing out hypotheses.
 An example paper having expectations is [Datta, Ailawadi , and Van Heerde (2017)](https://journals.sagepub.com/doi/10.1509/jm.15.0340).

 Alternatively, a paper can very well do without any hypotheses or expectations.
-See the example of [Danna, Knox, and Bronnenberg (2018)](https://pubsonline.informs.org/doi/pdf/10.1287/mksc.2017.1051).
+See the example of [Datta, Knox, and Bronnenberg (2018)](https://pubsonline.informs.org/doi/pdf/10.1287/mksc.2017.1051).

 The most important thing is that you **choose a format that fits your research!**